 5. Register for Extra ECB Offers

 Look for one-off ECB offers as well.
 CVS may ask you to take a survey and reward you with ECBs.
-As of this writing, they’re pushing their mobile app and will give you $3 ECBs if you download it.
+Right now, they’re pushing their mobile app and will give you $3 ECBs if you download it.